BHF-Health-Intelligence/BHF_Theme/README.md

 Contains the custom BHF theme package for ggplot2

 # How to use
-Download the package by using install_github("BHF-Health-Intelligence/BHF_Theme")
+Download the package by using devtools::install_github("BHF-Health-Intelligence/BHF_Theme")

 The themes work with ggplot.
-There are 3 main themes, one for a bar plot, one for a line plot and then one for maps.
-But you can use the bar plot and the line plot for other graphs as required.

-# Bar plots
-Within bar plots there are two themes.
-One called bhf_bar_plot which has a plain white background or one called bhf_bar_plot_grid which contains a light grey gridded background.

-# Line plots
-Within line plots there are two themes.
-One called bhf_line_plot which has a plain white background or one called bhf_line_plot_grid which contains a light grey gridded background.

-# Maps
-bhf_style_maps provides a blank background with formatting for BHF text when labelling areas/variables for the map
+There is one main function called `bhf_style` which will apply the BHF theme to your ggplot.
+You can use this function to apply the standard BHF theme to your ggplot by using `+ bhf_style()` at the end of your ggplot code.
+Boolean arguments grid, line and map can be specified as required to modify the theme and emulate the behaviour of previous versions of the package.

 # Filling colours
 For continous variables use scale_color_bhf(palette = ) and for discrete variables use scale_fill_bhf(palette = )